criesbeck/cs325-js/README.md

 This is a set of introductory exercises for JavaScript, with test cases.
 The exercises emphasize modern JavaScript iteration methods, such as map and filter, over the older while and for forms.

 This is neither a tutorial, nor an attempt at an exhaustive set of exercises.
-The goal is to be simple but not completely inane.
+The goal is to offer some simple challenges that are not completely inane.

 The demo [tests.html](https://criesbeck.github.io/js-exercise-tester/tests.html)
 shows the interface a few exercises defined,  one solution, and one partial